-HACT’s Respite Unit is a 24-bed facility offering around-the-clock care to people in advanced stages of AIDS.
+HACT’s Respite Unit is a 24-bed facility offering around-the-clock care to people in advanced stages of AIDS and or cancer.
 The majority of our patients are bed-ridden and are suffering from opportunistic infections such as meningitis, TB and pneumonia.
 We also accept palliative cancer patients who have no one to care for them at home.

 Othandweni means ‘a place of love’, and there could not be a more fitting name for our Respite Unit.
 The facility is staffed by our dedicated team of home-based carers who have all been carefully selected and trained by HACT.
 They in turn are managed by a small group of qualified nurses and doctors.